JH2318/JH2318/README.md

 I am ready to further advance my knowledge of coding with this app!
 I am hoping to eventually get the hang of coding with this class.
 You can reach me @a02625404@alabama.edu
-Fun Fact: I have worked alot with computers and cellphones, but have not experienced coding yet.
+Fun Fact: I usually work alot with computers and cellphones, but have not experienced coding yet.